-Once a case is allowed to issue, the government will charge an issue fee and a publication fee which is $1190 for a small entity.
-An attorney fee of $450 for the time to take care of preparation and filing of the issue fee papers in the case and processing the issue fee is added to bring the issue cost to $1640.
+Once a case is allowed to issue, the government will charge an issue fee which is $500 for a small entity.
+An attorney fee of $450 for the time to take care of preparation and filing of the issue fee papers in the case and processing the issue fee is added to bring the issue cost to $950.

 The raw government charges post issuance fees due at 3.5, 7.5, & 11.5 years, which are currently $800, $1,800, and $3,700, respectively, for a small entity.
 The inventor can arrange at case issuance to pay these costs directly or he can have the attorney docket the issued patent and handle the post issuance fees in future with a surcharge for the attorney.

 Based upon the above estimates, the costs throughout the life of the patent total less than $15,000.
 However, from 2017 through 2025 (estimated), the deductibility of these expenditures will be limited compared to what they previously were.
 Tax advantages may return.

 Remember also however, that the inventor may interrupt the patent process, as well as the payment of the maintenance fees, at any point during the pendency of the patent application or during the life of the issued patent.
 As such, the inventor need only commit to the funds necessary to take care of each phase in the patent process if possible and as it occurs.
 With regard to the issued patent, the patent owner need only continue paying the maintenance fees if the value the patent monopoly during the next maintenance period exceeds the next maintenance fee.